 This annual lecture is held in memory of Professor Nathaniel Lichfield.
 The lecture topic varies year on year, with an aim to reflect and celebrate different areas of planning.

-This year’s lecture will be held on 25 November 2020 4pm - 5pm on the topic of Health and Placemaking.
-It will be presented by Professor Georgia Butina Watson from the School of Built Environment at Oxford Brookes University and chaired by Sue Manns FRTPI, President of the RTPI.
+This year’s lecture was held on 25 November 2020 on the topic of Health and Placemaking.
+It was presented by Professor Georgia Butina Watson from the School of Built Environment at Oxford Brookes University and chaired by Sue Manns FRTPI, President of the RTPI.

 Georgia Butina Watson, Professor of Urban Design in the School of the Built Environment at Oxford Brookes University.
 She is also an Academician and Regional Co-ordinator of the Academy of Urbanism, and is a Fellow of the Royal Society of Arts (FRSA).
 She was Head of Department of Planning at Oxford Brookes University (2001-2015) and Chaired the University Research Degree Committee (2000-2016).
 Her professional background and academic training come from History of Art, Planning and Urban Design.